bitcoinerlab/secp256k1/README.md

 ## Acknowledgments

-Thanks to Paul Miller for creating and maintaining the noble-secp256k1 library, upon which this library is based.
+Thanks to Paul Miller for creating and maintaining the noble-curves library, upon which this library is based.

 Thanks to the BitcoinJS team for creating and maintaining the BitcoinJS ecosystem, including the ecpair and bip32 libraries, which this library is designed to integrate with.